Guidance for Home Groups

 – Please disinfect the interior spaces that home group members will use prior to the meeting.
 If necessary, review and follow CDC and state guidelines to disinfect interior spaces thoroughly.

-– Consider whether bathrooms need to be cleaned after each individual use, after a specific number of people use them, or after only every meeting.
+– Consider whether bathrooms need to be cleaned after each individual use, after a specific number of people use them, or only after every meeting.
 This is mainly dependent on the number of people, how much they use the bathroom, and how well they clean up after themselves.

 – Make signs visible for individuals that display protocols for the meeting.
 These can be provided by LCC.